fkarg/fkarg.github.io/drafts/rat-meetup.md

 At some point we started having (every second) meetups without announcing them on LW first.
 The goal was to have a balance between including new people and deeper and more personal discussions, with unannounced meetups focusing on these profoundly valuable meetups going deep.

 ### Hammertime Integration of New People
-While a clear path to working on hammertime is great for cohesion with current participants, it's hard to integrate new people.
+While a clear path to working on Hammertime is great for cohesion with current participants, it's hard to integrate new people.
 Some newcomers tried catching up, others started doing the same days we did.
-At the same time, not everyone is interested in doing or discussing hammertime anymore.
+At the same time, not everyone is interested in doing or discussing Hammertime anymore.

-To accomodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually find their own topic to talk about real quick.
+To accommodate for that shifting interest, we start out with creating a separate Breakout Session to talk about Hammertime - those not following usually find their own topic to talk about real quick.

 ### Changing Plans